Wherever I Go (OneRepublic song): Critical reception

 Upon release, "Wherever I Go" received universal acclaim from music critics.
 NMEs Nick Levine called it "their slinkiest, funkiest single ever.
 With this song, Tedder sits like a genuine contender for the title of 'Most In Demand Man In Music'".
 Dana Getz of Entertainment Weekly wrote that "Wherever I Go" is "a powerful funk-punctuated blast of a track with steam kettle squeals and a come-to-Jesus hook".
 Idolator writer Robbie Daw's first impressions were "The first word that comes into mind while listening is “dramatic.”
 And then, right when the song builds up to its booming climax, it ends".
 David Watt of All-Noise praised the band's eclecticness in totally changing its characteristic sound and bringing something unique to the song, saying "although OneRepublic has recorded a lot of music, they have never recorded anything like this before.
 Ryan has also done a great job with vocals, making “Wherever I Go” nearly perfect", also highlighting the different vocals and production than usual, "the production is EVERYTHING – it’s fresh, and it’s exciting.
 And THAT combined with Ryan’s perfect, on-the-money vocals offers a killer equation".

 Lewis Corner from Digital Spy called the song "an anthem", and saying "everything just seems, well, bigger.
 The taut guitar lines are aching for a stadium outing, the thudding kick beat will make your feet twitch, and the pounding piano line is Ryan Tedder on fine form.
 While past OneRepublic songs have been polished up to a gleam, here the separate strands feel a little unruly.
 The band's aim to sound more live is effective, and the build up almost mirrors the energy of an EDM banger, but without coming across as synthetic".
 Rob Copsey from Official Charts said the song is a "stadium pop-rock stomper", writing "the track has many of the hallmarks of a OneRepublic hit".

+Commercial performance

+On the chart dating June 4, 2016, “Wherever I Go” debuted at number 67 on the Billboard Hot 100.
+The next week, the song dropped down to number 81 before gaining on the charts, before reaching its peak of number 55 in its ninth week on the chart (July 30, 2016).
+The song would eventually spend a total of 12 weeks on the charts throughout the summer of 2016.